 By KBB.com Editors

-A nice feature to have for anyone living in place where the word "minus" regularly precedes the outside temperature is the Land Cruiser's positive temperature coefficient (PTC) heater.
-In extreme cold, the PTC can instantly heat the passenger cabin by passing air over a heated ceramic element.
+A nice feature to have for anyone living in a place where the word "minus" regularly precedes the outside temperature is the Land Cruiser's positive temperature coefficient (PTC) heater.
+In extreme cold, the PTC can nearly-instantly heat the passenger cabin by passing air over a heated ceramic element.

 Kinetic Driving Suspension System